 When you start a safety committee, you must evaluate the fruits of your labor.
 What does your group accomplish, and how does that benefit the workplace?

-This also applies to what members of the committee bring to the table, and how they share those gifts with clients and customers.
-The value of a safety committee’s work is directly correlated to the overall well-being of the company and the employees.
+This also applies to what committee members bring to the table and how they share those gifts with clients and customers.
+The value of a safety committee’s work is directly correlated to the overall well-being of the company and its employees.

 Assemble the Safety Committee

 Once you have a clear mission statement, you can start a safety committee recruitment period.
 As you sort through the people who wish to make a change in the company, it’s important to pick the right people for the task.
-Safety committee members are the backbone and the lifeblood of the committee so take this seriously.
-Listen to them discuss their strengths and weaknesses, and discuss matters with others where appropriate to gain feedback on how to improve your committee.
+Safety committee members are the committee’s backbone and lifeblood, so take this seriously.
+Listen to them discuss their strengths and weaknesses, and discuss matters with others where appropriate to gain feedback on improving your committee.

 Assess the Safety Team

 Picking safety committee members means filtering out potential time-wasters that can set you and the team back.
 You also need to consider the size of your company.
-As a small company, with less than ten employees, you can generally get away with monthly inspections.
-You can also do safety meetings without a committee if most of your employees work from an office.
+As a small company with less than ten employees, you can generally get away with monthly inspections.
+You can also do safety meetings without a committee if most employees work from an office.
 Otherwise, you’ll need a committee.

-As an alternative to an in-person meeting, members of the team can meet online via services like FaceTime and Skype.
-Safety meetings are ALWAYS best in person, but with large parts of many companies working from home, getting those off-site workers into an online meeting is a second best option.
+As an alternative to in-person meetings, team members can meet online via FaceTime and Skype.
+Safety meetings are ALWAYS best in person, but with large parts of many companies working from home, getting those off-site workers into an online meeting is the second best option.

 Encourage Diversity on the Safety Committee

-To start a safety committee off right, you’ll need to encourage different voices with different backgrounds to participate.
-When selecting members of the committee, remember that every voice has something unique to offer.
-If you only recruit people from one background, you are ignoring another facet of the whole picture that could help you in your mission.
-Strive to have regularly hourly employees, managers, workers from different Departments, etc., to make sure all viewpoints are accounted for.
+To start a safety committee, you must encourage different voices with different backgrounds to participate.
+When selecting committee members, remember that every voice has something unique to offer.
+If you only recruit people from one background, you ignore another facet of the whole picture that could help you in your mission.
+Strive to have regular hourly employees, managers, workers from different Departments, etc., to ensure all viewpoints are accounted for.

-Strive to encourage differences to coexist and work together, rather than allow one voice to lead blindly.
-Be careful not to go too far and exclude voices for the sake of diversity, as that will also remove important voices that could be helpful.
-Your safety committee must feel safe among the other members in order to be successful.
-Successful safety committees involve people from all walks of life, rank within the company, and both managers and line employees alike.
+Strive to encourage differences to coexist and work together rather than allow one voice to lead blindly.
+Be careful not to go too far and exclude votes for the sake of diversity, as that will also remove important voices that could be helpful.
+Your safety committee must feel safe among the other members to succeed.
+Successful safety committees involve people from all walks of life, rank within the company, and managers and line employees.

 Within the committee, there must be clear leadership.
 Designate the roles within the committee, like a director or a coordinator, who will be able to make key decisions and execute the plan of action when needed.
-Having a leader ensures that there is someone overlooking the committee’s efforts from within.
+Having a leader ensures that someone is overlooking the committee’s efforts from within.